TL;DR

 - Motor Legal Protection (Legal Expenses Cover): This is arguably the most important optional extra.
 For a small annual fee (often £25-£35), this cover provides up to £100,000 of legal assistance to pursue uninsured losses after a non-fault accident.
 This includes recovering your excess, compensation for personal injury, and loss of earnings.
 Crucially, it also provides a legal team to defend you against motoring prosecutions.
 Without it, you face these potentially huge legal bills alone.

-- Guaranteed/Enhanced Courtesy Car: A standard Comprehensive policy may provide a small "courtesy car" while yours is being repaired at an approved garage.
-An enhanced policy ensures you get a car even if yours is written off or stolen, and it's often a vehicle of a similar size to your own.
+- subject to terms/Enhanced Courtesy Car: A standard Comprehensive policy may provide a small "courtesy car" while yours is being repaired at an approved garage.
+An enhanced policy can help you seek a car even if yours is written off or stolen, and it's often a vehicle of a similar size to your own.

 - Breakdown Cover: Provides roadside assistance if your vehicle breaks down.
 Different levels are available, from basic roadside repair to nationwide recovery, home start, and onward travel.